mazshuky/COMP2042-Developing-Maintainable-Software/readme.md

   This separation enhances the clarity of the class and makes it easier to tweak or extend specific behaviors (e.g., movement, attack, or shield).
 * The `resetMovePattern()` method was introduced to manage the movement pattern and reset the boss’s position when it goes out of bounds or needs to change its behavior.
 This reduces code duplication and further clarifies the boss’s movement logic.

+## [BossProjectile.java]
+* The primary change is the modification of the `IMAGE_HEIGHT` constant from 75 to 30.
+This change affects the visual appearance of the `BossProjectile`, making it smaller and for aesthetic reasons.